A note about terminology

 lock boxes

-1) A container, including the box, door, hinges, and related hardware
+1) A container, including the box, door, hinges, and keypad

 2) Mechanical components of the locking mechanism proper